 Our Cleanser is formulated with prebiotics from chicory root and rose water to remove excess oil, dirt, and impurities without stripping your skin.
 It’s also oil-free, sulfate-free, paraben-free, and has been dermatologically and clinically tested.

 Our Serum is specially formulated to nourish your skin and rebalance your skin microbiome.
 It contains ingredients like squalane and essential fatty acids to nourish and moisturize.
 It also has been dermatologically approved and helps soothe dry skin without feeling greasy.

 Step 3: Balance

-The patented ingredient in our AO+ Restorative Mist, live Ammonia-Oxidizing Bacteria (also known as AOB), interacts with elements naturally found on your skin and in sweat to produce two powerful byproducts -- Nitrite and Nitric Oxide -- that are essential to a balanced skin microbiome.
-The Mist helps reduce fine lines and wrinkles, combat blemish-causing bacteria and improve skin clarity, tone, and smoothness by restoring this vital component to your skin and vitamins for prevention.
+The patented ingredient in our AO+ Restorative Mist, live ammonia-oxidizing Bacteria (also known as AOB), interacts with elements naturally found on your skin and in sweat to produce two powerful byproducts -- Nitrite and Nitric Oxide -- that are essential to a balanced skin microbiome.
+The Mist helps reduce fine lines and wrinkles, combat blemish-causing bacteria, and improve skin clarity, tone, and smoothness by restoring this vital component to your skin and vitamins for prevention.

 A self-care practice is whatever makes you feel at ease and at peace.
-Don’t forget to make self-care a priority -- your mental health (and your skin) are depending on it!
+Don’t forget to make self-care a priority -- your mental health (and your skin) depends on it!